 Applications are accepted on a rolling basis.

-- Equipment such as toys, fences, education resources, etc.
+- Equipment and supplies such as toys, fences, and outdoor learning space

 - Other early care provider needs